European Organization of Supreme Audit Institutions: Governing Board

 According to the Statutes, the EUROSAI Governing Board is composed of eight members: four full-fledged members (Heads of the SAIs that hosted the last two ordinary sessions of Congress, Head of the SAI to hold the next regular session of Congress, and Secretary General of EUROSAI), and four members elected by the Congress for a period of six years (two members renewable every three years).
 The Heads of SAIs that are part of the INTOSAI Governing Board and are EUROSAI members also participate in the Governing Board, as observers.

 Secretariat

 The Secretariat is held permanently by the SAI of Spain (Court of Auditors, Tribunal de Cuentas), which is also the EUROSAI headquarters.

-Strategic Plan

-The VIII EUROSAI Congress in Lisbon adopted the EUROSAI Strategic Plan 2011-2017.
-This first strategic plan is based on 4 strategic goals that reflect the needs and priorities of the organisation’s membership: